nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User provides client details to add
+1. User provides client details to add.
-2. Clientele+ adds the client
+2. Clientele+ adds the client.

     Use case ends.

 **Extensions**

 * 1a.
-The client's name is not provided
+The client's name, phone, email, address, or deadline is not provided.

    * 1a1.
-Clientele+ shows an error message
+Clientele+ shows an error message.
    * 1a2.
-User reenters new command
+User reenters new command.

-   Steps 1a1-1a2 are repeated until the command entered is correct
+        Steps 1a1-1a2 are repeated until the command entered is correct.

     Use case resumes at step 1.

 * 1b.
-Input fields are incorrectly formatted
+Input fields are incorrectly formatted.

     * 1b1.
 Clientele+ shows an error message.
     * 1b2.
-User reenters command
+User reenters command.

-    Steps 1b1-1b2 are repeated until the command entered is correct
+      Steps 1b1-1b2 are repeated until the command entered is correct.

   Use case resumes at step 1.

 **Use case: Delete a client**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. Clientele+ shows a list of persons
+2. Clientele+ shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific client in the list.
-4. Clientele+ deletes the person
+4. Clientele+ deletes the client.

     Use case ends.